eddiedunn/terminal/roles/user_setup/README.md

 ## Ad-Hoc Script Management (via Git)

 This role supports installing your own personal scripts from one or more Git repositories.
-This is the recommended way to manage your private scripts (like those in your `gdunn6_global_scripts` repo) without adding them directly to this Ansible role.
+This is the recommended way to manage your private scripts (like those in your `my_personal_scripts` repo) without adding them directly to this Ansible role.

 To use this feature, define the `terminal_setup_script_repos` variable in your playbook.
 It should be a list of dictionaries, where each dictionary has the following keys:

--   **`name`**: A unique name for the repository (used for the local cache directory, e.g., `my_scripts`).
+-   **`name`**: A unique name for the repository (used for the local cache directory, e.g., `my_personal_scripts`).
 -   **`repo`**: The SSH or HTTPS URL of the Git repository.
 -   **`path_in_repo`** (optional): The subdirectory within the repo that contains your scripts.
 Defaults to `scripts`.
 -   **`version`** (optional): The branch, tag, or commit to check out.
 Defaults to `main`.